- Welcome to the Knowledge Base

 A Grid Process is invoked in the same way as a Button Process - the script is called with the ‘form fields’ from the particular record that it is run from.
 The same script could be used for both a grid and button process; it would just be invoked from a different place.
 The process is run by opening a context menu from the relevant row in a grid on Landing Pages or tabs.

 For example, you may wish to create an Opportunity from a Campaign Member.
 You can set up a process from Processes > Grid Processes or Customisation > Record Types > Campaign Memberships > Grid Processes.
 Once you’ve set it up, you will be able to run a process from a context menu on the Members tab of the Campaign.
+Another example could be a button process for sending out Orders to be signed, as below:

 It is possible to perform a Bulk Action on the results in a Report by running a Process Engine Script.
 This allows the automation of common tasks on a group of Records, or the extraction and processing of data retrieved from a Report.
 This can be run on an existing or new Report.
+The process can also consider the filters saved onto the Report.

 To enable a process to be invoked from a report, open the relevant Report in edit mode and open the Automation tab.
 Click Add Process, give the process a name and select the Script that you want to run.